See, since I missed a commercial break yesterday, folks, and everybody is now panicking.

 They're blowing it in Bosnia.

-Well, I don't think that only the UN can, but I believe that for the United States to try to do it the way we did it with Iraq will ultimately backfire.
+Well, I don't think that only the UN can, but I believe that for the United States to try to do it the way we did it with Iraq will ultimately backfire because you have too much opposition.

 It's not that Iran should be a nuclear Iran or that we should stop trying to make the world a better place.

-It's that as long as we're doing it on our own, it's not gonna work.
+It's that as long as we're doing it on our own, it's not going to work.

-And it's actually not gonna be helpful and beneficial to us.
+And it's actually not going to be helpful and beneficial to us.

-I just think we need to take a step back.
+I just think we need to take that back.

 We do our best to help out as many people as possible.

-So when we if we have to act unilaterally, as long as we're acting in our national security interests and our national interests, then it's almost a responsibility that leaders of this country have.
+So if we have to act unilaterally, as long as we're acting in our national security interests and our national interests, then it's almost a responsibility that leaders of this country have.

 It's called the Constitution.

-When you when you start saying we can't do this, we can't do it unilaterally because it's gonna cause all kinds of problems and so forth, you're subordinating the best interests of the people of this country to other irrelevant concerns ultimately.
+When you start saying we can't do this, we can't do it unilaterally because it's going to cause all kinds of problems and so forth, you're subordinating the best interests of the people of this country to other irrelevant concerns, ultimately.

-Well, I I think um going back to what you said about China, you you basically instituted a Cold War mentality in saying that China and Russia are enemies.
+Well, I think going back to what you said about China, you basically instituted a Cold War mentality in saying that China and Russia are enemies.

-I think that is uh I mean a downright lie, basically.
+I think that is, I mean, a downright lie, basically.

 Just because they don't support us in going into Iran at this moment does not mean that you should be saying they're enemies.